gWOLF3/viSSHous/README.md

 #### Requirements:

-- git must be installed on remote server
-- plugin manager (if you use one) must be installed manually
+- plugin manager (if you use one) must be installed manually on remote machine

 #### Quickstart: